 The Fund's investment approach is centred around equities, bonds and property.
 Equities are managed on either a fully passive or low-alpha targeting "enhanced index" approach, whilst bonds are divided between both active and passive portfolios.
-The Fund does not currently invest in any "alternative" asset classes except property.
+In addition, the Fund has a 10% allocation respectively to both property and a "diversified growth" vehicle managed by Baillie Gifford & Co (this mandate is also referred to elsewhere as "Pooled Multi-Asset" or "PMA").